ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/cubeserver.md

 In order to configure the IONOS Cloud Resource, the user can set the `spec.forProvider` fields into the specification file for the resource instance.
 The required fields that need to be set can be found [here](#required-properties).
 Following, there is a list of all the properties:

+* `availabilityZone` (string)
+	* description: The availability zone in which the server should be provisioned.
+	* default: "AUTO"
+	* possible values: "AUTO";"ZONE_1";"ZONE_2"
+* `cpuFamily` (string)
+	* description: CPU architecture on which server gets provisioned; not all CPU architectures are available in all datacenter regions; available CPU architectures can be retrieved from the datacenter resource.
+	* possible values: "AMD_OPTERON";"INTEL_SKYLAKE";"INTEL_XEON"
+* `datacenterConfig` (object)
+	* description: DatacenterConfig contains information about the datacenter resource on which the server will be created
+	* properties:
+		* `datacenterId` (string)
+			* description: DatacenterID is the ID of the Datacenter on which the resource will be created.
+It needs to be provided via directly or via reference.
+			* format: uuid
+		* `datacenterIdRef` (object)
+			* description: DatacenterIDRef references to a Datacenter to retrieve its ID
+			* properties:
+				* `name` (string)
+					* description: Name of the referenced object.
+			* required properties:
+				* `name`
+		* `datacenterIdSelector` (object)
+			* description: DatacenterIDSelector selects reference to a Datacenter to retrieve its datacenterId
+			* properties:
+				* `matchControllerRef` (boolean)
+					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
+				* `matchLabels` (object)
+					* description: MatchLabels ensures an object with matching labels is selected.
+* `name` (string)
+	* description: The name of the  resource.
 * `template` (object)
 	* description: The ID or the name of the template for creating a CUBE server.
 	* properties: